 It’s hard not to mention the seasick elephant in the room.
-Many newer ships have stabilizers that keep the motion of the ocean to a minimum, but it never hurts to be prepared.
-Plan ahead and bring enough motion sickness medicine for the entirety of your trip, just in case.
+In general, riverboats move over flatter, calmer waters, so the likelihood that you’ll feel queasy is much lower than on an ocean cruise.
+But there’s always a chance you might feel the river’s rolling waters more than you’d like.
+Plan ahead and bring enough motion sickness medicine for the entirety if your trip, just in case.
 Some motion sickness medications can cause drowsiness, so try out different brands before your trip, and if you have a history of seasickness, take the pills before you get sick as a preventative strategy.

 Many of our riverboats are equipped with Wi-Fi on board, but depending on the region of the world where you’re traveling, an Internet connection isn’t always the most reliable.
 But disconnecting from your phone, tablet and computer can actually make your travels much more relaxing and can help you focus on what you’re learning along the way.
 Our advice?
 Plan to disconnect from the outset and leave your heavy electronics at home during your river cruise.

 If you leave the ship on your own, make sure you know how to get back!
 Before you disembark, ask at the front desk of your ship to find out where your ship is docked and get a description of how to tell a local cab driver to get back so you make it back safely and on time.

 “We had a thoroughly wonderful time on this program.
 Our amazing leader was first-rate and kept things organized, interesting and fun.
 The cruise aboard the Rhône River far exceeded our expectations.
 The ship was surprisingly roomy and fresh — the perfect balance of luxury and casual feel.
 There was always something to see, you dock right in the center of town and the food was among the best I have had.
 This was our first river cruise, but certainly won’t be our last.”